Minster Pool: History

-In 1816-17 Bishop Langtons 14th-century bridge on Bird Street was replaced with the current bridge.
+In 1816-17 Bishop Langton’s 14th-century bridge on Bird Street was replaced with the current bridge.
 The 14th-century bridge was very narrow and could not take coaches across it, causing them to be diverted around Stowe Pool and back onto Beacon Street.
 The new bridge designed by Joseph Potter, was built of ashlar stone and comprises 3 elliptical arches, a low parapet and iron railings with two pylons surmounted by lamp irons.
 Parts of Bishop Langtons original Causeway were left below the new bridge.
 This new bridge could now carry the main road from London to Chester.
-Causeway bridge is now a Grade II Listed building.
+Causeway bridge is now a Grade II listed building.

 In 1857 the South Staffordshire Waterworks Co. proposed to fill in the pool and replace it with a public gardens.
 This was proposed, as it was undesirable to have an open area of water in the middle of a city, which would be used for domestic supply.
 This proposal was very unpopular among the citizens and the proposal was amended to retain the pool.
 Instead a cast-iron pipe supported by brick piers was laid along the bed of the pool extending under Dam Street and into Stowe Pool.
 The pipe would carry water from Leamonsley and Trunkfield Brooks through the Museum Gardens in Beacon Park, under Bird Street through Minster Pool and into Stowe Pool.
 When water was being conveyed in the opposite direction from Stowe Pool to Sandfields Pumping Station the outflow of the brooks would be turned into Minster Pool from where it would outflow into Stowe Pool.

 South Staffordshire Waterworks Co. passed ownership of the pool back to Lichfield District Council in 1968 when the water supply from Stowe Pool was no longer needed.
 The pool remains an important public amenity to the city and memorial gardens have been laid out on both sides of the pool.
 The Garden of Remembrance was laid out on the north bank in 1920 to commemorate World War I and the small memorial gardens that lie alongside Minster Walk were opened in 1955 in memory of Lichfield citizens that lost their lives in World War II.

 In 2010, with funding from the Heritage Lottery Fund and Big Lottery Fund the pool underwent restoration works.
 Works were completed in July 2011 and included dredging the pool, reinforcing the pool's bank with local red sandstone, installing new railings, seats and benches, and creating a new Speakers' Corner adjacent to Dam Street.
 New trees were also added to the ancient avenue of limes and up-lighters were installed at the base of the trees, creating a beautiful night time vista.